Samba (Krishna's son): Curse of Leprosy

-The Bhavishya Purana, the Skanda Purana and the Varaha Purana narrate that some of Krishna's junior wives were infatuated with Samba.
-One wife, Nandini, disguised herself as Samba's wife and slept with him.
-Krishna heard of this blasphemous act from the sage Narada and cursed Samba to be inflicted with leprosy and his wives to be kidnapped by robbers after his own death.
+According to Mahabharata's Mausala Parva, Samba died because some Rishis cursed him that he will die from his father's hand.

-In another version of the tale, Samba used his appearance to fool his stepmothers and play pranks with them in the absence of his father.
-Krishna bore it with patience as he did not like to hurt him.
-One day, Samba teased the sage Narada for his looks.
+In another version of the tale, one day, Samba teased the sage Narada for his looks.
 The sage felt humiliated and was infuriated.
 He decided to teach Samba a lesson.
-He lured Samba to the private bathing pool where his stepmothers were taking bath.
+He lured Samba to the private bathing pool where his stepmothers were taking baths.
 Finding intrusion on their privacy, they all complained to Krishna.
 Krishna was mortified to learn that his son had been peeping and cursed him to suffer from leprosy.
 Samba pleaded his innocence and expressed that he was misled by Narada.
 Krishna found it to be true and repented for his action in haste.
-As the curse cannot be revoked, he advised Samba to pray Surya who alone can cure him of the deadly disease.
+As the curse cannot be revoked, he advised Samba to pray to Surya who alone can cure him of the deadly disease and Surya destroyed Sambha's leprosy.

 The Samba Purana consists of the narrative of Samba getting infected by leprosy, after being cursed by sage Durvasa for mocking him.
 Later, he got cured by worshipping Surya in the temple constructed by him in Mitravana on the banks of the Chandrabhaga, which was once Multan Sun Temple.
 Samba underwent penance for 12 years in Mitravana near the shores of Chandrabhaga.
 Both the original Konark Sun Temple and the Multan Sun Temple at Multan, earlier known as Kashyapapura, have been attributed to Samba.
 He was cured by the Sun God Surya after 12 years of penance near Konark.
+Samba deeply chanted and meditated toward Surya and Surya destroyed Sambha's leprosy.
+Similarly in the Mithila region, he built original Kandaha Surya Mandir also known as Markandeyark Surya Mandir at Kandaha village of the present Saharsa district in the state of Bihar, to get rid from the curse.
 As a tradition in the state of Odisha, India this day is celebrated as Samba Dashami on the 10th day of the Shukla Paksha of Pausha Masa.
-On this day, mothers pray to Surya for the health of their children.
+On this day, mothers and fathers pray to Surya for the health of their children.

 Destruction of the Yadava clan

-At the end of Kurukshetra war, all 100 of Gandhari's sons, the Kauravas were killed by their cousins, the Pandavas, who were aided by Krishna.
+At the end of Kurukshetra war, all 100 of Gandhari's sons, the Kauravas, were killed by their cousins, the Pandavas, who were aided by Krishna.
 Pandavas also lost all of their sons.
 Gandhari cursed Krishna for allowing all this destruction to happen.
 She cursed that he, his city and all his subjects would be destroyed.
 Krishna accepted the curse.